-Rubies are available in many shades of red hues from purplish and bluish red to orange-red and pinky reds with a price to suit all budget and can be found in a variety of cuts to suit taste and style.
+Rubies are available in many shades of red hues, from purplish and bluish red to orange-red and pinky reds, with a price to suit all budgets and can be found in various cuts to suit taste and style.

-Probably the most the spectacular and famous setting incorporating the ruby is the Harry Winston Ruby Slippers created to commemorate the 50th anniversary of the movie “The Wizard of Oz” the red slippers including 4,600 rubies with an estimated weight of 1,350 carats and when created in 1989 they had a price tag of 3 million dollars.
+Probably the most spectacular and famous setting incorporating the Ruby is the Harry Winston Ruby Slippers.
+Created to commemorate the 50th anniversary of the movie “The Wizard of Oz”, the red slippers included 4,600 rubies with an estimated weight of 1,350 carats.
+When created in 1989, it had a price tag of 3 million dollars.

 Qualities to look for in a Ruby

-Colour: is the essential form factor for the July birthstone with the most beautiful rubies having a pure and vibrant red to slightly purplish red colour.
-Stones that have too much orange or purple hues are considered less desirable.
-Rubies with the highest quality have vivid colour and are not too dark
+Colour: this is the essential form factor for the July birthstone, with the most beautiful rubies having a pure and vibrant red to slightly purplish red colour.
+Stones that have too many orange or purple hues are considered less desirable.
+Rubies with the highest quality have vivid colours and are not too dark.

-Just like with a diamond the impact of the position of the inclusions will affect the value of the stone.
-Visible inclusions that reduce the transparency or brightness will lower the ruby’s value
+Just like with a diamond, the impact of the inclusions’ position will affect the stone’s value.
+Visible inclusions that reduce the transparency or brightness will lower the value of the Ruby.

-Cut: The crystal shape of a ruby dictates its suitability for specific cuts, they often have a flat tabular hexagonal shape, but crystals from some sources may be elongate.
+Cut: The crystal shape of a ruby dictates its suitability for specific amounts, they often have a flat tabular hexagonal form, but crystals from some sources may be elongated.

-Carat weight: Rubies can be found in a wide of sizes, but exquisite rubies over one carat in size are and not surprisingly come with a very expensive price tag
+Carat weight: Rubies can be found in a wide of sizes, but exquisite rubies over one carat in size are and, not surprisingly, come with a costly price tag.

-Just like with diamonds and other gemstones a soft toothbrush and warm soapy water is the safest option for cleaning your ruby stones and jewellery.
+Like diamonds and other gemstones. a soft toothbrush and warm soapy water is the safest option for cleaning your ruby stones and jewellery.

-Using an ultrasonic and steam cleaner are safe for untreated, heat-treated and lattice diffusion-treated stones.
-This form of cleaning should be avoided if the ruby has been fracture-filled, cavity-filled or dyed stones and should only be cleaned with a damp cloth.
+An ultrasonic and steam cleaner is safe for untreated, heat-treated and lattice diffusion-treated stones.
+Rubies that have been fracture-filled, cavity-filled or dyed stones should only be cleaned with a damp cloth.

 Heat treated rubies

-Just like with many coloured gemstones rubies are often heat treated to remove purplish colouration, leaving behind a purer red.
-This process can remove needle-like inclusions that can often lead the stone to appear lighterin tone.
+Like with many coloured gemstones, rubies are often heat-treated to remove purplish colouration, leaving behind a purer red.
+This process can remove needle-like inclusions that often make the stone appear lighter in tone.

-The jewellery trade typically accepts heat treatment to enhance the colour of the stone as the treatment is stable for normal conditions of wear and tear.
+The jewellery trade typically accepts heat treatment to enhance the stone’s colour as the treatment is stable for everyday wear and tear conditions.